Pioneering ladies of the Nationals

 But things were much worse for Olympians in ancient Greece.
 They had yet to fully grasp the health and wellbeing benefits of participating in sport.
 The sentence for any woman caught spectating, never mind competing, was execution.

 In modern times, the growth, decline and regrowth in British women’s football has been well documented.
 The women’s Six Nations rugby championship is here to stay.
-A much less well-known story is that of the pioneering women who were the first to compete at the highest level of our sport, in the National Angling Championships.
+A much less well-known story is that of the pioneering women who were the first to compete at the highest level in the biggest competition of our sport, in the National Angling Championships.
 The tournament is commonly known as ‘the Nationals’, but was called the All England Championships up until 1972.

 A brief history of the competition